It’s a weird title, right? I mean, how are travel and my bedroom (one that I’m not in) flooding?

 Our driveway is filled with the remnants of my room.

-The rest, were moved upstairs to a safe haven that’s never flooded (knock on wood!).
+The rest, we moved upstairs to a safe haven that’s never flooded (knock on wood!).
 The guest room is my new place.

 After my room was stripped to the concrete base of the house, it became clear that it was done being a room.
 Industrial fans and opened walls make it look more like a factory now, although my lilac walls and solitary “Hollywood” poster remain.